KofiSey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that called my_dir with permissions 751 in the working directories
+Script that changes the group owner to school for the file hello